 When the lens has been removed for cataract the patient usually appears to lose his power of accommodation, and not only has to wear a glass to replace the lost part, but has to put on a stronger glass for reading.
-A minority of these cases, howmuscle; but he was unable to offer any satisfactory ever, after they become accustomed to the new condition, become able to see at the near-point without any change in their glasses.
+A minority of these cases, however, after they become accustomed to the new condition, become able to see at the near-point without any change in their glasses.
 The existence of these two classes of cases has been a great stumbling block to ophthalmology.
 The first and more numerous appeared to support the theory of the agency of the lens in accommodation; but the second was hard to explain away, and constituted at one time, as Dr. Thomas Young observed, the "grand objection" to this idea.
-A number of these cases of apparent change of focus in the lensless eye having been reported to the Royal Society by competent observers, Dr. Young, before bringing forward his theory of accommodation, took the trouble to examine some of them, and considered himself justified in concluding that an error of observation had been made.
+A number of these cases of apparent change of focus in the lensless eve having been reported to the Royal Society by competent observers, Dr. Young, before bringing forward his theory of accommodation, took the trouble to examine some of them, and considered himself justified in concluding that an error of observation had been made.
 While convinced, however, that in such eyes the "actual focal distance is totally unchangeable," he characterized his own evidence in support of this view as only "tolerably satisfactory."